Bob "Muscles" Healy Jr

 Bob Healy’s acumen for getting the most out of his kids also translated to the baseball diamond, soccer pitch and hockey rink, where for several years in the 1990s he coached his kid’s teams.
 His Brookline Minor and Little League teams won in-house titles in four consecutive years: 1992, 1993, 1994 and 1995.

 During the 1995 season, he went on to lead a group of scrappy baseball players, including his son Bob III, to the City of Pittsburgh Mayor’s Cup Championship.
 In 1998 he chalked up yet another local in-house championship, this time on the Senior League level, and then spearheaded the return of American Legion baseball to Brookline, a team he coached from 1999 to 2001.

 This championship touch carried over to the other sports as Coach Healy led Brookline soccer teams to three consecutive in-house championships (1991-1993) and the Brookline traveling soccer team to 1990, 1992 and 1994 Pittsburgh Citiparks championships.
 He also helped contribute to his son Daniel’s ice hockey successes both here in Pittsburgh and beyond.

 After several years as an instructor with the Brookline Boxing Club, Bob moved on to train fighters at the Carrick Boxing Academy and later the South Park Boxing Club, where he still serves as the club’s director.
-Over the years he, like his mentor Chuck Senft, has voluntarily coached hundreds of amateur fighters and a few notable professionals, including USBA and FECARBOX Welterweight Champion Sammy Vasquez.
-Others were Sean Conway, Mike Conway, Matt Conway, Leslee Perella and former Brookline Boxing Club champ Mark Daley.
+Over the years he has voluntarily coached hundreds of amateur fighters and a few notable professionals, including USBA and FECARBOX Welterweight Champion Sammy Vasquez.
+Others were Sean Conway, Mike Conway, Matt Conway, Leslee Perella and former Brookline Boxing champs Sam Suska and Mark Daley.